Overview of the Examples

 - Overloading the aircraft reduces performance; accurately calculate and adhere to weight limits.

-- Overloading the cargo area or improper weight distribution causes structural stress and imbalance during flight; ensure proper weight distribution and verify cargo and passenger weights.
+- Overloading the cargo area or improper weight distribution can cause structural stress and imbalance during flight; ensure proper weight distribution and verify the weights of cargo and passengers.

 Operating Outside of CG Limits

-- Incorrectly loading the aircraft can reduce aircraft stability or controllability; calculate and verify CG limits before flight.
+- Incorrect loading of the aircraft can reduce stability or controllability; calculate and verify CG limits before flight.

 Shifting, Adding, and Removing Weight